If a needlestick injury has set you back, we'll help you move forward

 On receipt of the summons, the Ambulance Service denied liability and the case went to court.
 The judge found in the claimant's favour and awarded her £6,000 for Pain, Suffering and Loss of Amenity (PLSA).

-No win, no fee needlestick injury compensation claims
+Can I make a no win, no fee needlestick injury claim?

 Author: